SETIatHCRO/gr-ata/README.md

 In order to more easily support reconfigurable observations, there is an application named ata_multi_ant.py in apps/observations/gr_flowgraphs.
 This can be used from the command-line to control a variable number of antennas (configured from the command-line).
 Observations at the ATA have been executed with this script such as this.
 The one piece of information that would be required from the SNAP configuration will be the unix timestamp that they are all synchronized to start on (designated snap-sync).

 ### 3c84 5-Minute Calibration
-This example uses the timeout command to control a 5-minute runtime.  numactl -N 0 is used to lock in the run to just one NUMA node in a 2-CPU system.
+This example uses the timeout command to control a 5-minute runtime.
+LD_PRELOAD is present to take advantage of Mellanox VMA, numactl -N 0 is used to lock in the run to just one NUMA node in a 2-CPU system.
 If you have a system with just 1 CPU, or want to use the --enable-affinity option to balance across all nodes, this can be left off.

 ```
-timeout 5m numactl -N 0 ./ata_multi_ant_xcorr.py --snap-sync=1616950797 --integration-frames=20000 --output-prefix=3c84 --object-name=3c84 --starting-channel=1920 --num-channels=256 --antenna-list=1a,1f,4g,5c,1c,2b,2h,1h,1k,4j,2a,3c --starting-chan-freq=2968000000.0 --output-directory=$HOME/xengine_output/staging
+LD_PRELOAD=libvma.so timeout 5m numactl -N 0 ./ata_multi_ant_xcorr.py --snap-sync=1616950797 --integration-frames=20000 --output-prefix=3c84 --object-name=3c84 --starting-channel=1920 --num-channels=256 --antenna-list=1a,1f,4g,5c,1c,2b,2h,1h,1k,4j,2a,3c --starting-chan-freq=2968000000.0 --output-directory=$HOME/xengine_output/staging
 ```

 ### Cassiopeia A 2-Minutes Observing, 8-Minute Sleep
 ```
-while true; do timeout 2m numactl -N 0 ./ata_multi_ant_xcorr.py --snap-sync=1616950797 --integration-frames=20000 --output-prefix=casa --object-name=3c461 --starting-channel=1920 --num-channels=256 --antenna-list=1a,1f,4g,5c,1c,2b,2h,1h,1k,4j,2a,3c --starting-chan-freq=2968000000.0 --output-directory=$HOME/xengine_output/staging; echo "[`date`] Sleeping..."; sleep 8m;done
+while true; do LD_PRELOAD=libvma.so timeout 2m numactl -N 0 ./ata_multi_ant_xcorr.py --snap-sync=1616950797 --integration-frames=20000 --output-prefix=casa --object-name=3c461 --starting-channel=1920 --num-channels=256 --antenna-list=1a,1f,4g,5c,1c,2b,2h,1h,1k,4j,2a,3c --starting-chan-freq=2968000000.0 --output-directory=$HOME/xengine_output/staging; echo "[`date`] Sleeping..."; sleep 8m;done
 ```

 ### ata_multi_ant_xcorr.py